 address |

-Address of paymaster contract, (or empty, if account pays for itself) |
+Address of paymaster contract, (or empty, if the sender pays for gas by itself) |

 paymasterVerificationGasLimit |